Plant Nutrition

 Pierre is studying grapevine physiology under the supervision of Dr. Markus Keller.
 He has a background in agriculture, viticulture, enology and teaching.
 Pierre is focusing on nitrogen fertilization and studies the impact of foliar-applied and soil-applied nitrogen on grape composition

-Santosh is working in Dr. Paul Schreiner’s lab at the USDA-ARS Horticultural Crops Research Unit in Corvallis, OR.
-He is engaged in experiments to determine the effect of nutrient applications (N, K and Mg) on vine nutrient status, productivity, and fruit quality.
-He is examining nutrient sufficiency thresholds for various tissues and times from these experiments based on vine productivity and quality parameters.
+Santosh worked with Dr. Paul Schreiner’s lab at the USDA-ARS Horticultural Crops Research Unit in Corvallis, OR on experiments to determine the effect of nutrient applications (N, K and Mg) on vine nutrient status, productivity, and fruit quality in Oregon vineyards.
+He is examining nutrient sufficiency thresholds for various tissues based on vine productivity and quality parameters.

 Nataliya Shcherbatyuk, Postdoctoral Researcher, Washington State University.

-Dr. Nataliya Shcherbatyuk is a postdoctoral researcher in Dr. Markus Keller’s lab.
-Her focus is on optimizing sampling protocols for efficient vineyard nutrient management.
-She is working on re-evaluating existing sampling protocols for grapevine tissue nutrient analysis; determining how rapidly vines respond to nutrient adjustment.
-Additionally, Nataliya has particular interest in nutrient recycling, specifically potassium.
-The main goal of her work is to improve tissue sampling protocols and enhance management practices for spatially heterogeneous vineyards.
+Dr. Nataliya Shcherbatyuk was a postdoctoral researcher in Dr. Markus Keller’s lab.
+Her focus was on re-evaluating and optimizing sampling protocols and determining how rapidly vines respond to nutrient adjustments.
+The main goal of her work was to improve tissue sampling protocols and enhance management practices for spatially heterogeneous vineyards.
+She now works on project management and outreach but continues to work with the Keller on outcomes.